Brevidens: Description

 Brevidens has a maximum total length of 25 cm.
 This taxon is distinguishable from other genera in this family in having a very small fourth tooth on the lower mandible, which has a clear gap between it and the other teeth.
 It also has a distinctive pattern of four horizontal black stripes along the body.
-Other features of this genus include 3 premaxillary teeth, in adults the mouth is subterminal with a red spot on the upper lip and there are 16 rows of scales around the caudal peduncle.
-The body is fusiform and low, with a staright profile at the origin of the anal fin.
+Other features of this genus include three premaxillary teeth.
+In adults the mouth is subterminal with a red spot on the upper lip, and there are 16 rows of scales around the caudal peduncle.
+The body is fusiform and low, with a straight profile at the origin of the anal fin.

 Distribution and habitat

-Brevidens is widespread throughout much tropical South America south to Argentina.
-It is a benthopelagic fish which is migratory within river systems found in fast-flowing water, being commoner in small tributaries than in the main channels.
+Brevidens is widespread throughout much of tropical South America, south to Argentina.
+It is a benthopelagic fish which is migratory within river systems, and found in fast-flowing water, being commoner in small tributaries than in the main channels.

 Biology

 Brevidens is a diurnal, omnivorous fish with its diet being made up of plat matter, insects and molluscs.
 This species spawns throughout the year and undertakes short migrations to spawn, depositing eggs and not showing any parental care.